This article aims to provide crucial details on this subject based on my 35 years of experience as a developer of business phone systems.

 Cordless phones use much less power than cellular phones because they have a limited range and need to be near the base.
 So if there is any concern, it would be more about cellular mobile usage and not cordless phones used in the home.

-But if you are still concerned and want to use a cordless phone for the convenience of moving around while talking, get one with an economy setting.
+But if you are still concerned and want to use a cordless phone to move around while talking, get one with an economy setting.

 "Economy" is an automatic mode that emits less RF radiation when the handset is close to the base.
 It's usually indicated with "ECO" on the display.
 The reduced power requirement also extends battery life, extending talk time per charge.

-Is there a real danger from radio-frequency radiation?
+Is there a real danger from radio-frequency radiation, and what are the EMF risks with cordless phones?

 Is the radiation danger with cordless phones just fiction to scare people?

 For a trustworthy answer to this question, I recommend reading the Electromagnetic Fields Fact Sheet on the Website of the National Cancer Institute based on studies conducted by NCI.
-That’s the most accurate information you’ll ever find, in my opinion, but keep in kind that most of it is related to cell phones and not low powered cordless phones.2
+That’s the most accurate information you’ll ever find, in my opinion, but keep in mind that most of it is related to cell phones and not low-powered cordless telephones.2

 Are the cancer risks of cordless phones legitimate?